 Build your credentials and portfolio in the public humanities!

-To be eligible for the Graduate Assistantship, you must:
+To be eligible for both of these Graduate Assistantships, you must:

 - be a PhD student in the humanities or social sciences